We run a successful advanced access appointment system which is monitored and adjusted to ensure availability for patients at busy times.

 - Contraceptive implants insertion or removal – book with Dr Louise De Cornet, Dr Jane Cooper or Dr Rosina Cannone

-- STI screen – book with Dr Louise De Cornet or Dr Jane Cooper
+- STI screen – book with Dr Louise De Cornet, Dr Jane Cooper or a practice nurse

 - Wax in ears/ear syringing – book with a practice nurse.
 You do not need to see a GP first.